When does the residency program run? What are the important dates?

 How many artists come to the BARTR Program each year?

-Each session, BARTR invites a maximum of ten artists.
-While it is our intention to accept the full quota each session, we may invite fewer than ten, depending on the volume and quality of the applications we receive.
+Each session, BARTR invites between 10–15 artists, depending on the volume and quality of the applications we receive.

 What is the process if my application is accepted?